AmazingCrab/Project-02/README.md

 This game has been designed for:
 , mobile
-, WITHOUT using CSS media querys
+, using DOM manipulation through javascript
-, and DOM manipulation through javascript
+, WITHOUT  CSS media querys
 .